Craft-Bamboo Racing: 2019

-Mercedes-AMG Team Craft-Bamboo Racing completes a challenging but rewarding weekend which saw Mercedes-AMG factory driver Edoardo Mortara in the #77 entry sponsored by Tsingtao fight through the field from 14th on the grid to finish 6th.
-An incredible feat considering that the car was hit from behind and damaged heavily in the Qualification Race on Saturday.
-In the sister Evisu-sponsored #88 Mercedes-AMG GT3, Macau debutant and Belgian young talent Alessio Picariello demonstrated exceptional abilities on this demanding street circuit, improving with every session and ran as high as P6 in the main race.
+Mercedes-AMG Team Craft-Bamboo Racing completed the weekend with Mercedes-AMG factory driver Edoardo Mortara in the #77 entry sponsored by Tsingtao move from 14th on the grid to finish 6th.
+Surprising considering that the car was hit from behind and damaged heavily in the Qualification Race on Saturday.
+In the sister Evisu-sponsored #88 Mercedes-AMG GT3, Macau debutant and Belgian Alessio Picariello demonstrated his abilities on this demanding street circuit, improving with every session and ran as high as P6 in the main race.
 However whilst defending against a BMW behind, he outbraked himself and had contact with the wall, forcing him to retire.

 Intercontinental GT Challenge

 Porsche 991 GT3 R (2018)

 EuroMechanica joins Craft-Bamboo Racing as title sponsor for the #991 Porsche 911 GT3 R for the 2018 Liqui Moly Bathurst 12 Hour with an all Porsche factory driver line-up.
 Running a full factory driver line-up consisting of, Kevin Estre, Laurens Vanthoor and Earl Bamber, the trio will pilot the EuroMechanica backed #991 Porsche 911 GT3 R came fifth in the race.
 The team also entered in the 2018 Suzuka 10 Hours, with Kévin Estre Mathieu Jaminet and Laurens Vanthoor driving the #991 car.